-Students in the MFA program have the opportunity to gain valuable classroom teaching experience through our teaching practicum program.
-During their first year they are mentored and guided directly by a faculty member.
-In their second year MFA students have the ability to teach a class as instructors of record at the 100 level
+Students in the MFA program can gain valuable classroom teaching experience through our teaching practicum program.
+In this practicum, MFA candidates observe a faculty member teach a course throughout the semester.
+In their second year, MFA students typically have the opportunity to teach a 100-level class as instructors of record.

 All MFA students are encouraged to fully engage in the School's interdisciplinary program and to explore the social, conceptual, and aesthetic possibilities of art practice.
 Students work in close conversation with faculty and their peers to create significant work in an array of media, including drawing, painting, photography, moving image, new media arts, performance, and sculpture.
 The school of Art and Art History offers seminars on the practice and theory of contemporary art and art history.
 These are another important component of a robust curriculum where students also have the option to fulfill elective requirements in other departments across the University.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

 Required Courses: ART 520 Seminar in Contemporary Theory (16 hours); Advanced Studio Critique (16 hours); Advanced Studio (20 hours).